YOUR GUIDE TO GEOTHERMAL ENERGY

 PROS AND CONS

 Since all GTE generators use steam or water as a “fuel”, their power source can be constantly renewed.
 Given the fact that geothermal systems have practically no external fuel requirements, the fuel has little bearing on the cost of geothermal electricity.
 On the other hand, such systems used to have a relatively large startup cost.
 This was the major drawback to using the underground heat as a primary source of power.
-However, the latest EIA energy outlook for 2014 indicates that this year GTE has the lower LEC.
 Costs notwithstanding, it is one of the cleanest forms of energy available.
 A GTE system doesn't rely on fossil fuels to power it, and the renewable nature of the energy means that it'll be available for years to come.
 Being a green power and highly sustainable makes it a popular resource to use for as electricity for small towns and larger cities alike.
 The lower maintenance costs may allow for the power plant to pay for itself over time, but the initial investment keeps cost-sensitive communities out of the running.
-The so-called levelized energy cost of GTE that takes into account expected power generation over its life, is currently about $0.05/kw-hr.
+The so-called levelized energy cost of GTE that takes into account expected power generation over its life, is currently about $0.035/kw-hr.
 This value is lower than LEC of coal and natural gas technology.
-For reference, in 2009 only about 0.4% of total US energy consumption came from GTE.
-However, as a type of renewable energy, geothermal will likely become more prevalent in the future if the initial costs become lower.
+For reference, in 2021 only about 0.25% of total US energy consumption came from GTE.
+As a type of renewable energy, geothermal may become more prevalent in the future if the initial costs become lower.